-The office telephone number is (43)(662) 8044 3080 and the fax number is (43)(662) 8044 3082.
+The office telephone number is (43)(662) 8044 3080.
 Should it be necessary to contact the administrative office prior to the commencement of the Salzburg program, Ms. Petra Bachleitner, On-Site Summer Program Coordinator, can be reached at these numbers and will be able to respond to questions or concerns.
 McGeorge staff and faculty will be available for the entire duration of the program and can be reached 24/7.
 Their contact information will be provided to students.

 Every effort is made to accommodate persons with physical, medical and/or learning disabilities; however, McGeorge cannot ensure that the housing and classroom facilities used in the Salzburg summer program will meet the same standards for accessibility as do the facilities of the school's campus in Sacramento.
 Persons with disabilities that affect mobility should particularly note that historic European cities such as Salzburg present significant barriers to mobility over which McGeorge has no control Please contact our Dean of Students about possible accommodation needs.

 Sacramento, CA 95817